alexjcook/GeniusSquareSolver/README.md

 ## What is The Genius Square?
-The Genius Square is a fun puzzle game, you should buy a copy!
+The Genius Square is a fun puzzle game, which you should buy if you haven't already!

+You can read more about it at [Board Game Geek](https://boardgamegeek.com/boardgame/273065/genius-square).

 ![Image of The Genius Square board game](https://www.happypuzzle.co.uk/uploads/productimages/medium/GENIUS.jpg)

 ## How is it played?
-7 dice are rolled, each one corresponding to a location on the board.
-A 'blocker' piece is placed at each location on the board.
-The player then has to fit all the remaining coloured play pieces onto the board.
+Seven dice are rolled, each face corresponding to a location on the board.
+A 'blocker' piece is placed at each location.
+The player then has to fill the remaining spaces on the board with the coloured play pieces!
+Players can play solo or take on an opponent head-to-head.

 ## What is the purpose of this project?